eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/common/common.protocol.md

 [=Connectors=] implementing the [=Dataspace Protocol=] may operate on different versions and bindings.
 Therefore, it is necessary that they can discover such information reliably and unambiguously.
-Each [=Connector=] must provide the version metadata endpoint using the `dspace-version` Well-Known Uniform Resource Identifier [[rfc8615]] at the top of the path hierarchy.
-Example: `<host>/.well-known/dspace-version`
+Each [=Connector=] must provide a version metadata endpoint ending with URI segments `/.well-known/dspace-version`.
+The location of this endpoint should adhere to [[rfc8615]].

 A [=Connector=] must respond to a respective HTTPS request by returning a [`VersionResponse`](#VersionResponse-table) with at least one item.
 The item connects the version tag (`version` attribute) with a path to the endpoint.